adrianbj/ProcessAdminActions/README.md

 ##### Template Roles Batcher
 Lets you add or remove access permissions, for multiple roles and multiple templates at once.

+##### User Roles Permissions Batcher
+Lets you add or remove permissions for multiple roles, or roles for multiple users at once.

 #### Creating a New Action